KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

     :end-before: XR_DOCS_TAG_END_PollActions2
     :dedent: 0

-Next, we'll add the haptic buzz behaviour, which has variable amplitude.
+If, and only if the action is active, we use `xrLocateSpace` to obtain the current pose of the controller.
+We specify that we want this relative to our reference space `localOrStageSpace`, because this is the global space we're using for rendering.
+We'll use `leftGripPose` in the next section to render the controller's position.

+We'll add the grabbing Action.

 .. literalinclude:: ../Chapter4/main.cpp
     :language: cpp
     :start-after: XR_DOCS_TAG_BEGIN_PollActions3
     :end-before: XR_DOCS_TAG_END_PollActions3
     :dedent: 0

-Finally in this function, we'll poll the hand Poses:
+Finally in this function, we'll add the haptic buzz behaviour, which has variable amplitude.

 .. literalinclude:: ../Chapter4/main.cpp
     :language: cpp